Flo464/THP_gossip_sinatra/README.md

 </br>
 </br>
 This repo is part of a project handout for The Hacking Project(https://www.thehackingproject.org), an intensive 3 month develloper course available in france. </br>
-The purpose if this project is to practice using the MVC architecture.
+The purpose if this project is to practice using the MVC architecture, the use of sinatra and shotgun as well as creating local servers.
 </br>

 ## File Plan